Burn more calories in 20 minutes from home…

 “How many days/week should I workout?”

-After conducting well over 100 of these orientations, it’s become very apparent that folks have the same general fitness questions, and just need a little guidance to help getting started.
+After conducting well over 100 of these orientations, it’s become very apparent that folks have the same general fitness questions, and just need a little guidance getting started.

 Now, this doesn’t mean you have to go to Planet Fitness to do these workouts though.